Mohammad Anwar Anwarzai: Diplomat in the 70s

 He started his career as a civil servant in 1960 and worked in various sections of the Afghan Ministry of Foreign Affairs.
-He then got a diplomatic assignment as junior member of in the Permanent Mission of Afghanistan to the United Nations.
+He then got a diplomatic assignment as junior member in the Permanent Mission of Afghanistan to the United Nations.
 From 1964 to 1969 Anwarzai worked as Second Secretary directly under the supervision of the late Ambassador Abdul Rahman Pazhwak.
 From 1973 to 1976 Anwarzai served as the first Secretary in the Afghanistan Embassy in Moscow, USSR.
 From 1976-1978 he served as the Head of the Mission as Charged d' Affair in Tripoli, Libya.

 During the Soviet invasion

 After the Soviet invasion Anwarzai and his family became political refugees and spent the next twenty three in exile.
 During 1979 to 1989 Mr. Anwarzai was actively involved in promoting the cause of Afghan Freedom Fighters, attending seminars, US Senate hearing, delivering speeches at conferences, dissemination information about the Afghan struggle for liberation and exposing the Soviet atrocities in Afghanistan.
 Anwarzai was also involved in organizing street demonstrations in front of UN and the Soviet Mission in New York.